bevyengine/bevy-website/release-content/0.16/migration-guides/17605_Support_decibels_in_bevy_audioVolume.md

 With this change, `AudioSinkPlayback`'s volume-related methods (`volume()` and `set_volume()`) and `GlobalVolume` now deal in `Volume`s rather than `f32`s.

 Finally, `Volume::ZERO` has been renamed to the more semantically correct `Volume::SILENT`.
-This is because 0 decibals is equivalent to "normal volume", which could lead to confusion with the old naming.
+This is because 0 decibels is equivalent to "normal volume", which could lead to confusion with the old naming.